Sovcomflot: Sanctions

 On 15 March 2022, as a result of the 2022 Russian invasion of Ukraine the EU imposed sanctions on Sovcomflot.
-On March 24, 2022, the United Kingdom followed suit.
+On 24 March 2022, the United Kingdom followed suit.
 Sovcomflot has also been sanctioned by Canada and the United States has prohibited Sovcomflot from raising funds on American capital markets.
-The American sanctions made it very difficult for Sovcomflot to get insurance for its vessels and cargoes.
+The American sanctions made it very difficult for Sovcomflot to obtain insurance for its vessels and cargoes.
 This has led many Asian customers to cancel orders for Sokol, one of three main export-grade crude oils sold by Russia.
 On 20 April, New Zealand also announced sanctions.

-On May 5, 2022, Lloyds List reported that Sovcomflot intended to sell up to a third of its fleet in order to generate cash to pay off creditors.
+On 5 May 2022, Lloyds List reported that Sovcomflot intended to sell up to a third of its fleet in order to generate cash to pay off creditors.
 Sovcomflot called the report "exaggerated" and "rumours", and said it was merely selling off old facilities and vessels.